Agricultural assessment program: overview

 Introduction

 The State Legislature enacted the New York Agricultural Districts Law in 1971 to protect and promote the availability of land for farming purposes.
-Subsequent amendments have broadened its scope.
+Subsequent amendments broadened its scope.
 The law provides a locally initiated mechanism for creating agricultural districts.
-Forming agricultural districts is intended to counteract the impact that nonfarm development can have upon the continuation of farm businesses.
+Agricultural districts are intended to counteract the impact that nonfarm development can have upon the continuation of farm businesses.

 The Agricultural Districts Law allows reduced property tax bills for land in agricultural production by limiting the property tax assessment of such land to its prescribed agricultural assessment value.
 Owners whose land satisfies the eligibility requirements may apply for an agricultural assessment (see details below).